 I stared after her, but she didn’t look back.
 She just went on about her shopping as if she hadn’t said a word to me.
 I stole two more glances at her as I finished up – she never once looked up or changed her expression.
 I indulged in one more cry back in the car for good measure.

 Later at home, I Googled “Evidence of afterlife for pets.”
 I was thinking that the whole dogs/cats going over the Rainbow Bridge thing might be just a bunch of bull$h!t we humans have made up to make ourselves feel better.
 I was curious to see if I could find something to help me believe that our two sweet pups were still something more than the bags of ashes carefully tucked in their wooden boxes.
-Yes, even with all my spiritual direction training, I get doubts.
+Yes, even with all my spiritual and inner work, I get doubts.

 I came across several websites that mentioned receiving special messages from deceased pets.
 There were suggestions to watch for unusual events or encounters.
-Well then.

 Are there angels among us, and was this woman one of them, wandering the aisles spreading a little kindness?
 Did she just notice that I looked sad and might appreciate a little pick-me-up?
 Because believe me, friends, I was NOT looking anywhere near “pretty” Sunday morning.*